To opt out of CSUEU dues:

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-CSUEU is the designated union for classified employees including health care support, operations support, administrative support services, and technical support employees at California State University.
+California State University Employees Union (CSUEU) is the designated union for over 16,000 classified employees including health care support, operations support, administrative support services, and technical support employees at California State University.

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).